lighthall-lab/lab-manual/sourcedocs/sona-rules.md

 If you receive an automated e-mail from SONA notifying you that a participant only partially completed your survey (discontinued before end) and the timeslot is awaiting action, please go to that timeslot within 48 hours, click on Modify, and then look at the start time and stop time indicated at top.
 Then manually award the participant the number of credits for that duration (0.25 for each 30 minutes rounded up; e.g., 35 minutes = 0.50 credits).

-## Online vs. face-to-face ratio:
+## Online vs. face-to-face ratio

 The system will be set to only allow 40% of the total SONA points applied toward any particular class to come from online studies (rounded to nearest 0.25 point).
 The pedagogical rationale for this is that we believe that students get more of an educational research experience from face-to-face studies, so we would like to limit their credits to be only 2/5 online vs. 3/5 face-to-face.

-## Accommodation of this rule for regional and online classes:
+## Accommodation of this rule for regional and online classes

 As it is particularly difficult for some students from regional and online classes to drive over to the main campus for face-to-face studies, we allow students in those courses do 100% of their credits online, especially considering that this is a small portion of the overall SONA pool.
 To implement this, we simply enter a higher total number of possible credits for those particular courses, so that the 40% rule would still allow them to get 100% of the &quot;actual&quot; credits online.